SanikaSakatakar/Image_Recognition_System/README.md

 # VisionAI - Real-Time Image Recognition Platform

-A modern image recognition application with **real AI** powered by TensorFlow.js and Google's MobileNet v2 neural network.
+A modern image recognition application with **realAI** powered by TensorFlow.js and Google's MobileNet v2 neural network.
 No backend required - everything runs in your browser!.

 ## Features